kemerelab/PyRenderMaze/README.md

 # PyRenderMaze

-(C) 2021 by Jiwon Kim and Caleb Kemere
+(C) 2021 by Jiwon Lee and Caleb Kemere

 This program is designed to run in concert with the [https://github.com/kemerelab/TreadmillIO] project, which includes a hardware interface to a cylindrical treadmill as well as real-time virtual-position-based control of dynamic auditory